KYW (AM): All-news format

 The former KYW Building on Independence Mall East, used by the station from 1972 to 2007.
 This building has since been demolished and replaced by the National Museum of American Jewish History.

 On September 21, 1965, shortly after Westinghouse regained control of 1060 AM, the newly revived KYW dropped its NBC radio affiliation.
+The last song played before the flip was Que Sera, Sera (Whatever Will Be, Will Be) by Doris Day.
 It became one of the first radio stations in the country to switch to an all-news radio format.
 Newscaster Steve Porter read the first newscast, which had been edited by Fred B. Walters, the former Harrisburg bureau chief and eventual executive editor.
 The new format was part of Westinghouse's decision to put all-news formats on its large market AM stations.
 Five months earlier the company had converted WINS in New York City from a Top 40 format to all-news.
 A third conversion was made three years later at another Westinghouse-owned station, KFWB in Los Angeles.
 The Westinghouse trio of all-news stations made numerous contributions to developing the all-news format.

 In 1972, KYW moved to new studios in Independence Mall East, at Fifth and Market streets, where it would remain for the next 35 years.

 KYW has long been a leader in the Philadelphia radio market, although its audience had naturally reduced due to the decline of AM as a whole.
 KYW-TV took advantage of the radio station's popularity by incorporating a version of KYW's musical sounder into its news themes from 1991 to 2003.
 In addition, KYW Newsradio This Morning aired on co-owned WPSG (channel 57) in the early 2000s, adapting KYW's "news blocks" to television (though it was not a simulcast of KYW itself).
 KYW anchors and reporters were seen on morning television delivering the news.